Three-slab model for the dielectric permittivity of a lipid bilayer

 Figure \figpart{fig_eps}{a} compares $ \epspar $ with its three-slab counterpart.
 If instead the field is orthogonal to the membrane, for which $ \bmEz = \Ezz \bmez $, the out-of-plane polarization density is altered from the zero-field scenario.
 Since the integral of the latter is accounted for in Eq.\ \eqref{eq_dipole_potential}, we now equate the integral of the change in polarization density in MD simulations and the three-slab model, which yields \cite{supplemental}

 With Eqs.\ \eqref{eq_dipole_potential}--\eqref{eq_DeltaPz}, we account for the membrane's zero-field polarization, as well as its change in polarization due to parallel and perpendicular electric fields.
 One additional relation is needed to solve for the three-slab parameters.
-We choose to capture additional information about the membrane response to out-of-plane fields, which is relevant to many biological phenomena \cite{alberts-mboc-2022, hille-ionchannels-2001, malmivuo-bioem-1995}.
-To this end, the first moment of $ \langle \Delta \Pz (z) \rangle_{\! \Ezz} $ in MD simulations is compared to its three-slab counterpart, for which \cite{supplemental}
+We choose to compare the first moment of $ \langle \Delta \Pz (z) \rangle_{\! \Ezz} $ in MD simulations with its three-slab counterpart, for which \cite{supplemental}